kodmunki/ku4js-kernel/README.md

 ####mediator gotchas!
 This is a very powerful and useful pattern, but it comes with developer responsibilities.
-Below are some gotchas that may arisen when used irresponsibly, ignorantly, or unknowingly.
+Below are some gotchas that may arise when used irresponsibly, ignorantly, or unknowingly.

-* When named notification, that is, when calling notify and passing one or more name arguments to filter the call, be mindful that a mediator will recognize your name as data and _**not**_ a filter if there are no subscribers under that name.
+* When filtering a notification, that is, when calling notify and passing one or more name arguments to filter the call, be mindful that a mediator will recognize your name as _data_ and _**not**_ a filter if there are no subscribers under that name.
 This can lead to "Maximum call stack exceeded" exceptions if a developer has not been properly mindful of SoC and has pushed further notifications on the call stack that in turn cause a notification loop.
+It is important to manage your mediators and subscribe and unsubscribe responsibly.
+This is easily avoidable with proper unit tests!

 * Do not be afraid of setting the mediator to throwErrors or logErrors.
 Exceptions that arise in a methods that execute through notification can be difficult to debug.
 Setting how the mediator handles these exceptions can be of great help